mcclure/ppx_const/README.md

 * `true`
 * `false`
-* An expression consisting of two literals and either the `<>` or `=` operator.
+* An expression consisting of two literals (strings, ints, floats) and either the `<>` or `=` operator.

 COND may also contain extension nodes (including `if%const`s) as long as they evaluate to a constant expression by the time ppx\_const sees them.

 A and B are not required to be of the same type.
 Like with normal `if`, the return type of `if%const false then X` is unit.

+### match%const

 ppx\_const can also be invoked with the following:

-    match%const MATCHED with P_1 -> E_1 | ... | P_n -> E_n
+    match%const MATCHED with P\_1 -> E\_1 | ... | P\_n -> E\_n

-MATCHED and P_1..P_n must be what are considered constants in the AST, i.e. ints, floats, strings, but notably *not* true or false (they're constructors!).
-Furthermore, the patterns P_1..P_n may be variables or `_`.
+MATCHED and P\_1..P\_n must be either literals (strings, ints, floats) or one of the special constructors `true` and `false`.
+Like with `if%const`, MATCHED may contain extension nodes, although the P1..P\_n may not.

-If a pattern P_i is a variable `x` the expression, if matched, will compile to `let x = MATCHED in E_i`.
+The patterns P\_1..P\_n may also be variables or `_`, in which case they will always match.
+Matching on a variable name will "bind" a variable by that name in the match expression: If a pattern P\_i is a variable `x` then the expression, if matched, will compile to `let x = MATCHED in E_i`.

 An example: Using ppx_const with ppx\_gentenv
 ---------------------------------------------

-Say your program has a Graph module with heavyweight dependencies (cairo or something).
+Say your program has a Graph module with heavyweight dependencies (cairo or whatever).
 Some users may prefer to compile your program without the graph feature, so that they don't have to install the dependencies.
-You can achieve this by installing ppx\_const and ppx\_getenv, and invoking the graph feature like this:
+You can do this by installing ppx\_const and ppx\_getenv, and invoking the graph feature like this:

     if%const [%getenv "BUILD_OMIT_GRAPH"] = "" then
         Graph.create filename
     else
         print_endline "Graph feature not available."

 For this to work, you'll need to make **certain** that ppx\_getenv runs before ppx\_const, so that `if%const` sees a constant string and not the `[%` node.
 In ocamlbuild, you do this by ordering them like this in your `_tags` file:

     <*>: package(ppx_getenv, ppx_const)

-When you build, if the `BUILD_OMIT_GRAPH` environment variable is set to a nonempty string, the Graph.create call will be omitted entirely from the compiled binary.
-If this is the only invocation, the Graph module and all its dependencies will also be omitted from the binary.
-If you do not set this environment variable, the `[%getenv` check will return an empty string at build time and the graph function will be included.
+In this example, when you build, if the `BUILD_OMIT_GRAPH` environment variable is set to a nonempty string then the `Graph.create` call will be omitted entirely from the compiled binary.
+If this is the only invocation of Graph, then the Graph module and all its dependencies will also be omitted from the binary.
+If you do not set this environment variable, the `[%getenv` check will become an empty string at build time and the graph function will be included.

 License
 -------